 How do I sign my kids up for swim lessons and gymnastic lessons?

 You can sign up at our Membership Registration Desk or online.
 Gymnastic lessons are included as part of the family memberships.

 Do you offer private lessons or other programs?

 Yes.
-We offer private and semi-private lessons for all ages for swimming, gymnastics and sports, in addition to our group lessons.
-These are scheduled directly with the Aquatics Director and Sports & Family Director.
+We offer private and semi-private lessons for all ages for swimming and gymnastics, in addition to our group lessons.
+These are scheduled directly with the Aquatics Director or Youth Development Director.

 Do I need to sign up for the water exercise classes?

 No, simply drop-in.
 Limit of 25 people in a class.
 You may sign-up for a class any time the day of the class at the Membership Service Desk.
 All Pool 2 classes require a ticket upon sign-in.
 Once class is full, no additional tickets will be issued.

 What is open swim vs. lap swim on the schedule?